nkschulzk/schoolblog/_posts/2024-02-24-Application-Education.md

 layout: post
 title:  "Post Name"
 author: Nels Schulzke
-description: To learn data science, there must be a theoretical foundation.
-But to love data science, there must be a pragmatic education.
+description: "To learn data science, there must be a theoretical foundation.
+But to love data science, there must be a pragmatic education."
-image: /assets/images/blog-image.jpg
+image: /assets/images/first.png
 ---

 From Theory to Triumph: The Power of Practical Experience in Data Science